huangyajie/libeloop/README.md

 # libeloop
 an easy event loop,support multi-thread,you can use in linux os
 * support fd event
 * support timer
-* support using in multi-thread, Use one event driven per thread
+* support using in multi-thread, use one event driven per thread

 # 1.build with cmake
 camke .